agile-ts/documentation/docs/Interfaces.md

 #### `select`

-If for each collected data object a [Selector](./packages/core/features/collection/selector/Introduction.md) should be created.
-A Selector is a separate State that represents one specific [Item](./packages/core/features/collection/Introduction.md#-item) from the Collection.
+If `true`, a [Selector](./packages/core/features/collection/selector/Introduction.md) is created for each collected data object.
 ```ts {1}
 MY_COLLECTION.collect({id: 1, name: "jeff"}, {select: true});
 MY_COLLECTION.getSelector(1); // Returns Selector at '1'
 ```
-The Selector can be identified with the same key as the data object `primaryKey`.
+These created Selectors can be identified with the same key that was used as `primaryKey` in the collected data object.

 | Type                     | Default   | Required |
 |--------------------------|-----------|----------|